oci-hpc/oci-hpc-runbook-parabricks/Documentation/ResourceManager.md

   2. Create a new stack: <img src="https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/stack.png" height="20">

-  3. Download the [zip file](https://github.com/oci-hpc/oci-hpc-runbook-gromacs/tree/master/Resources/gromacs-2020.1.zip) for terraform scripts and upload it into the stack.
+  3. Download the [zip file](https://github.com/oci-hpc/oci-hpc-runbook-gromacs/tree/master/Resources/gromacs-2020.1.zip)INSERT ZIP FILE for terraform scripts and upload it into the stack.

 Move to the [Select Variables](#select-variables) section to complete configuration of the stack.